dokelung/script-king/README.md

 Then do `run` in the menu.

 Greate!
-All commands are excuted!
+All commands are excuted!<br >
 If you are familar with the process, it is really fast and simple(than any other script).

 ---